-The Company's Chief Executive Officer, as the chief operating decision maker, organizes the Company, manages resource allocations, and measures performance on the basis of one operating segment.
-Our three product categories are Diapers and Wipes, Skin and Personal Care and Household and Wellness, which represented 63%, 32%, and 5% of our 2021 revenue, respectively.
+Our Chief Executive Officer, as the chief operating decision maker, organizes the Company, manages resource allocations, and measures performance on the basis of one operating segment.
+Our three product categories are Diapers and Wipes, Skin and Personal Care and Household and Wellness, which represented 64%, 28%, and 8% of our 2022 revenue, respectively.

 - Diapers and Wipes.
-Primary components of our diapers are made with sustainably harvested, totally chlorine-free fluff pulp and other plant-derived materials.
+Primary components of our Clean ConsciousTM diapers are made with sustainably harvested, chlorine-free fluff pulp and other plant-derived materials.
 Our diapers are also packaged with a more efficient design than our previous diaper product that uses less material.
-Our diapers serve as a strategic customer acquisition tool, as new parents often proceed to also purchase wipes and products from our Skin and Personal Care and Household and Wellness categories. - Skin and Personal Care Products.
-We use clean and safe ingredients, including many plant-based ingredients that are ethically sourced and, most-importantly, effective.
-We have an extensive line of bath, body, skincare and beauty products designed for a range of skin types and concerns that are certified by trusted experts and institutions, including the National Eczema Association.
-Our products are formulated to perform and be safe and many are toxicologist-audited.
-For example, our award-winning(1) Extreme Length Mascara + Lash Primer lifts, lengthens and volumizes eyelashes without harmful parabens or paraffins, synthetic fragrances, silicones or mineral oil. - Household and Wellness.
+Our diapers serve as a strategic customer acquisition tool, as new parents often proceed to also purchase baby wipes and products from our Skin and Personal Care and Household and Wellness categories. - Skin and Personal Care.
+We use clean and safe ingredients, including many naturally-derived ingredients that, most-importantly, are effective.
+We have an extensive line of bath, body, skincare and beauty products designed for a range of skin types and concerns, many of which are certified by trusted experts and institutions, including the National Eczema Association.
+Our products are formulated to perform and our ingredients and formulas are toxicologist-audited for potential health concerns.
+For example, our award-winning(1) Fresh Flex Concealer is made without harmful parabens or paraffin, synthetic fragrances, cyclomethicone or mineral oil and our Clean Power TechnologyTM to create lasting wear. - Household and Wellness.
 We offer clean products that are designed to be safe for the whole family without compromising efficacy.
-Some of the category products include sanitizing wipes, hand sanitizer made with key plantbased ingredients, disinfecting spray and prenatal vitamins.
-We plan to introduce new product innovation that will diversify our offering in this category outside of sanitizing and disinfecting which have made up a majority of sales in the category since their launch in 2020.
-For example, we plan to introduce four new vitamin and supplement products in the second quarter of 2022.
+Some of the category products include baby clothing, pre and post natal vitamins, wellness supplements, sanitizing wipes, and hand sanitizer made with key plant-based ingredients.
+In 2022, we introduced new product innovation that has diversified our offering in this category, including our wellness supplement line and Honest Baby Clothing.

-(1) Allure's 2021 "Readers' Choice" award winner for "Clean Beauty".
+(1) Allure's 2022 "Best of Beauty" award winner in the "Clean Beauty" category.